Everyone loves dogs, and to say brands are taking notice is an understatement. Take advantage of the trend by learning how to get your dog sponsored.

-Enter the burgeoning “pet influencer” industry.
+The “pet influencer” industry is burgeoning.
 While OG pet stars like Marnie the Dog, Boo the Pomeranian and Lil BUB have been crushing the game for a few years now and have even gone on to score book deals, the rise of Insta-famous pets has created an incredibly lucrative industry for pet parents willing to put in the work.

 And on the ground level is Loni Edwards, founder of The Dog Agency, the first talent agency to focus exclusively on pets.
 Edwards, a Harvard law school graduate turned fashion tech entrepreneur, founded TDA in 2015 after noticing the considerable attention her miniature French bulldog, Chloe, was picking up on social media.

 “Because of my background in law, other pet influencers owners would come and ask me for advice on brand partnership, contracts they were getting,” she says.

 “It seemed very obvious that there should be some central hub to pull everything together, to make it easier for both the influencers to really grow their brands and get guidance while still serving their full time jobs—and for the brands to seamlessly be able to launch a campaign with multiple top-tier influencers and not have to manage it themselves.”